Retraayone/Alien-Invasion/README.md

 # Alien-Invasion

-----------HOW TO PLAY---------
+#Requirements
+- Python
+- Code compiler(eg.VsCode)
+- Pygame library

+#How to use
+-download the .zip file from the release.
+-Unzip the file and open alien_invasion.py
+-run it.

+#How to Play
-Left arrow key = move left
+-Left arrow key = move left
-Right arrow key = move right
+-Right arrow key = move right
-Space = Shoot
+-Space = Shoot

 !!!SAVE THE UNIVERSE FROM THE EVIL ALIENS!!!